-The major events, milestones, upheavals and overall pessimism of this past year have been - and surely will continue to be - well documented in special supplements and programs in the wider media.
+The major events, milestones and upheavals of this past year have been - and surely will continue to be - well documented in special supplements and programs in the wider media.
 Newspapers, magazines, TV and websites have comprehensively listed all the key developments of this year - in science, medicine, technology, politics, religion, business, economy, environment, psychology and global relations.
 No need, therefore, to reiterate what has already been thoroughly covered.